pneff93/Think-of-ksqlDB-before-using-KafkaStreams/SSL/README.md

 ### Certificates

-* Key Store als for Clients
+* Key Store also for Clients

 ### Configure Kafka Brokers